Healthy Homes Assessment Brooklyn

 Draught Stopping Brooklyn

-If you can feel external air entering or a clear draught out of a hole or gap or crack, then it is likely a crack or hole which requirements sealing in some way.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that allow air in or out into your house require to be sealed.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be blocked from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent imaginable.
+If you are able to feel external air entering or an unobstructed draught coming from a hole or gap or crack, then it’s most likely a gap or crack that needs sealing in the way you can.
+Cracks and gaps that are large should be stopped permanently.
+Any gaps greater than 3mm that allow air in or out from the home need to be sealed.
+For instance, if an open fireplace is not in use, it can cause draughts and should be blocked from.
+Property managers and landlords are responsible for ensuring such draughts are eliminated as much as possible.

-You don’t need to cover up holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the structure as the house heats and cools, so that they are able to be closed and opened rather than being stuck.
-We will inspect all windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be required to allow movement of the structure as the household heats and cools, so that they are able to be closed and opened rather instead of being stuck.
+We will check all windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections